-Mr. Ebsary was previously the Chief Executive Officer and a Director of Oryx Petroleum Limited from 2010 to 2016.
-He served as the Chief Financial Officer of Addax Petroleum Corporation, an international oil and gas exploration and production company, for 11 years between 1998 and 2009, after having held various positions in project finance and treasury with oil companies Elf Aquitaine and Occidental Petroleum both in France and the United Kingdom.
+Mr. Ebsary was previously Chief Executive Officer and Director of Oryx Petroleum Limited from 2010 to 2016.
+He served as Chief Financial Officer of Addax Petroleum Corporation for 11 years between 1998 and 2009, after having held various positions in project finance and treasury with oil companies Elf Aquitaine and Occidental Petroleum, both in France and the United Kingdom.
 Mr. Ebsary began his career with positions at multinational banking institutions in Canada and the United Kingdom.
-He holds an MBA from Queen's University.
+He holds an MBA from Queen's University in Canada.

-Mr. Bruijnzeels was previously the President and Chief Executive Officer of the Company from January 2015 to May 2019 and became Chairman of the Board in May 2019.
-He is a graduate of Delft University where he obtained a degree in Mining Engineering and has obtained financial experience and exposure to accounting and financial issues through his roles in the Company as President, Chief Executive Officer, Director and Chairman of the Board.
+Mr. Bruijnzeels was previously President, Chief Executive Officer and Director of the Company from 2015 to 2019 and became Chairman of the Board in 2019.
+He is a graduate of Delft University in the Netherlands where he obtained a degree in Mining Engineering.

-Mr. Hill has been a Director of the Corporation since February 2007, and served as Chairman of the Board from February 2007 to May 2019.
-Mr. Hill was formerly the President and Chief Executive Officer of Africa Oil Corp. and continues to be a Director of that company, in addition to Africa Energy Corp., Eco (Atlantic) Oil & Gas Ltd. and TAG Oil Corp.
-Prior to his appointment as Chief Executive Officer of Africa Oil Corp., Mr. Hill was President and Chief Executive Officer of BlackPearl Resources Inc. and Valkyries Petroleum Corp.
-Mr. Hill holds a Master of Science degree in Geology and Bachelor of Science degree in Geophysics from Michigan State University, as well as an MBA in Finance from the University of St. Thomas in Houston.
+Mr. Hill has been a Director of the Company since 2007 and served as Chairman of the Board from 2007 to 2019.
+He was until recently President, Chief Executive Officer and Director of Africa Oil Corp.
+Mr. Hill previously served as President of Valkyries Petroleum, Pearl Exploration and ShaMaran Petroleum.
+He currently serves as a board member for several listed oil and gas companies.
+He has a Master of Science degree in Geology and Bachelor of Science degree in Geophysics from Michigan State University, as well as an MBA from the University of St. Thomas in Houston.